timothymin/timothymin.github.io/_posts/2025-06-01-zeroshotrlenablesafety.md

 \end{aligned}
 $$

 where $\rho$ is the data distribution.
-For any reward function $R$, we estimate the latent reward vector using a small number of samples:
+For any reward function $R$, I estimate the latent reward vector using a small number of samples:

 $$
 z_R = \mathbb{E}_\rho[R(s) B(s)].